 Nausea is an unpleasant sensation that may cause a strong urge to vomit.
 While it is common during pregnancy, some women may also experience nausea during breastfeeding (1).
 Nausea after childbirth may be related to lactation, but it may not be as common during pregnancy.

 Read this post as we bring information about home remedies, medications, causes, and tips to prevent nausea during breastfeeding.

 Does Breastfeeding Make You Nauseous?

 Breastfeeding does not directly cause nausea.
-But various factors associated with breastfeeding might trigger the condition in some women.
+But various factors associated with breastfeeding or milk letdown might trigger the condition in some women.
 For instance, lifestyle changes and hormonal changes could cause nausea.
 We will give you more details about the reasons, later in the post.

 Home Remedies For Nausea In Nursing Mothers